Araz-m/OpenFast-Automating-Simulation-Loops-for-Several-DLCs/README.md

 **running all DLCs together:**

-1- you have to copy and paste the DLC12.py in each DLC directory seperetely 2- Rename them according to the names of their related DLCs.
+1- you have to copy and paste the DLC12.py in each DLC directory seperetely.

+2- Rename them according to the names of their related DLCs.

-2- Define the path on all those dlc.py files you have in this FullyAutomate.py
+3- Define the path on all those dlc.py files you have in this FullyAutomate.py

 that's it